Butterflies of North Carolina:

 HabitatHABITAT: Mainly in coastal environments, such as tidal marshes and shrub thickets, and the margins of maritime forests.
 Probably also other open areas near the coast.

-PlantsFOOD AND NECTAR PLANTS: Individuals in NC have been seen ovipositing on Gulf Coast Swallow-wort (Pattalias palustre), formerly named as Sand-vine (in the genus Cynanchum), which grows in maritime thickets and marshes.
+PlantsFOOD AND NECTAR PLANTS: Individuals in NC have been seen ovipositing on Gulf Coast Swallow-wort (Pattalias palustre), formerly named as Sand-vine (in the genus Cynanchum), a vine that grows in maritime thickets and marshes.
 This species, not milkweeds (Asclepias spp.), is the main foodplant in NC.
 Adults nectar on many flowers.

 Synonym